Zuhdi Jasser: Biography

 Jasser frequently writes and talks about the issue of political Islam.
 James Woolsey former head of the CIA and Seth Liebsohn, author and radio show host describe him as "the kind of man our government should listen to".
 Jasser utilizes his commentating, speaking engagements, and media appearances "to press Muslim leaders to aggressively oppose a 'culture of separatism.

 On March 10, 2011, Jasser appeared as a witness at the first in a series of hearings conducted by the United States House Committee on Homeland Security on "The Extent of Radicalization in the American Muslim Community and the Community's Response".
 Jasser's testimony focused on how the polarization of American views of the Muslim community are an obstacle to reform within the faith.
 During his testimony he said that American Muslim organizations had been "circling the wagons" and have too frequently cautioned Muslims against speaking to law enforcement without a lawyer present.
 He also said that political Islam was based on the idea that the government should be run under Islamic law, which he said violated the American concept of separation of church and state.

 On June 24, 2011, Jasser appeared before the House Judiciary Subcommittee on the Constitution to testify in favor of H.R.
 963, the "See Something, Say Something" Act.

 Jasser's medical practice is in Phoenix, Arizona and he resides in Scottsdale, Arizona, with his wife and three children, who are being raised as Muslims.

-In 2024, Jasser ran for U.S. Representative in Congress as a Republican in Arizona's 4th congressional district against incumbent Democratic congressman Greg Stanton, losing to Kelly Cooper.
+In 2024, Jasser ran for U.S. Representative in Congress as a Republican in Arizona's 4th congressional district, losing to Kelly Cooper in the GOP primary.